wigging/wigging.github.io/index.md

 ## Publications

+If you do not have access to a publication, please contact me and I will be genuinely delighted to send you a copy of the manuscript.

 {% for pub in site.data.publications %}
 <p><a href="{{ pub.link }}">{{ pub.title }}</a>. {{ pub.desc }}.</p>
 {% endfor %}